The Badlands Saloon: Style

-It is also a personal memoir, yet explosively populated with characters reminiscent of The Iceman Cometh, the Coen Brothers' Fargo, and a Fellini circus.
-This profound originality prompted Howard Frank Mosher to declare "The Badlands Saloon is that best of all novels: one that has never been written before."
+The novel includes 38 full-color illustrations covering 76 pages.

 Critical reception

-The novel evoked the lyricism of Faulkner's Yoknapatawpha County and Garrison Keillor's Lake Wobegon.

 The New York Times Book Review stated "The Badlands Saloon is filled with hallucinatory incidents and flamboyant barflies...Before the summer’s out, young Ollie will learn the usual life lessons, amid much faux wisdom that crumbles under the glare of the trailer park lights.
-The book’s chief attraction is Twingley’s sketchbook of illustrations, whose broad outsider-art strokes work in concert with Ollie’s naive ruminations.”
+The book’s chief attraction is Twingley’s sketchbook of illustrations, whose broad outsider-art strokes work in concert with Ollie’s naive ruminations."

-Booklist signalled Twingley as "an up-and-coming artist" and praised his "uniquely stylized characters...a gallery of portraits rendered in prose, punctuated by visuals, and delivered with unsentimental but heartfelt honesty."
+Booklist called Twingley "an up-and-coming artist" and praised his "uniquely stylized characters...a gallery of portraits rendered in prose, punctuated by visuals, and delivered with unsentimental but heartfelt honesty."

 According to Library Journal Review, The Badlands Saloon "feels like catching up with an old friend over beers.
 A wonderful read; highly recommended for lovers of the American landscape and fiction readers of all kinds."